 - Having an African American, Hispanic/Latino, American Indian, Asian American, or Pacific Islander racial or ethnic background

-- History of diabetes while pregnant (gestational diabetes)
+- Having a history of diabetes while pregnant (gestational diabetes)

-- Have given birth to a baby weighing 9 pounds or more
+- Having given birth to a baby weighing 9 pounds or more

 - Being physically active less than three times a week

 Be aware of changes in your health.
 If you notice any of the following symptoms, talk to your health care provider.
 Prediabetes can be reversed if it’s diagnosed early.

 - Blurred vision — Spikes and dips in blood-sugar levels (common in prediabetes) can impair the eyes’ ability to bend or focus, resulting in blurred vision.